 The National Cancer Institute''s Laboratory of Cell Biology is seeking statements of capability or interest from parties interested in collaborative research to further develop, evaluate, or commercialize bodipy conjugated tyrosine kinase inhibitors that are currently used in the clinic for the treatment of CML or gastric cancers.

-Adoptive cell therapy (ACT) uses cancer reactive T-cells to effectively treat cancer patients.
+Adoptive cell therapy uses cancer reactive T-cells to effectively treat cancer patients.
 Producing many persistent T-cells is critical for successful treatments.
-Researchers at the National Cancer Institute (NCI) have developed a method of producing larger populations of minimally-differentiated T-cells.
-NCI seeks licensing and/or co-development research collaborations to further develop, evaluate, and/or commercialize this novel method of producing effective T-cell populations using p38 mitogen-activated protein kinase (MAPK) inhibitors.
+Researchers at the NCI seek licensing and/or co-development research collaborations for a novel method of producing effective T-cell populations using Akt inhibitors.